sparkleondata/GenericSpark/README.md

 # Generic Spark
-This is a  rewrite of Twitter example for Spark http://ampcamp.berkeley.edu/3/exercises/realtime-processing-with-spark-streaming.html
+This is a  rewrite of Twitter example for Spark based on Pluggable approach http://ampcamp.berkeley.edu/3/exercises/realtime-processing-with-spark-streaming.html